Hilary and Jackie: Controversy

 Although the film was a critical success, and received two Academy Award nominations, it ignited a furore, especially in London, centre of du Pre's performing life.
 A group of her closest colleagues, including fellow cellists Mstislav Rostropovich and Julian Lloyd Webber, sent a "bristling" letter to The Times in February 1999.
-Webber noted in an article published in The Telegraph:
+Webber stated in an article published in The Telegraph:

 Hilary and Jackie is an ugly film, not because it is badly made or acted – quite the reverse – but because Emily Watson's du Pré bears no resemblance to the radiant Jackie I remember so well, first as a brilliant cellist, and later when I came to know her after she contracted MS. The film woefully fails to convey Jacqueline du Pré's wonderful joy in making music and her unique ability to bring that joy to her audience.
 Worst of all, the book that spawned the film was written by her elder sister, Hilary, and younger brother, Piers – two siblings apparently eaten up by bitterness and jealousy.

 Clare Finzi, Hilary du Pré's daughter, charged that the film was a "gross misinterpretation, which I cannot let go unchallenged."
 Daniel Barenboim said, "Couldn't they have waited until I was dead?"
 Additionally, a friend of Jacqueline du Pré's, guitarist John Williams, in an interview for The Observer, called the film "macabre" and "sick", adding: "My friend Jackie has been betrayed".

 Hilary du Pré wrote in The Guardian, "At first I could not understand why people didn't believe my story because I had set out to tell the whole truth.
 When you tell someone the truth about your family, you don't expect them to turn around and say that it's bunkum.
 But I knew that Jackie would have respected what I had done.
 If I had gone for half-measures, she would have torn it up.
 She would have wanted the complete story to be told."
 Jay Fielden reported in The New Yorker that she'd said, "When you love someone, you love the whole of them.
 Those who are against the film want to look only at the pieces of Jackie's life that they accept.
 I don’t think the film has taken any liberties at all.
 Jackie would have absolutely loved it."